 Whether it is photography, science, history, or adventure that calls to you, the Galapagos Islands have it all.
 I had the time of my life aboard Eric, Letty, Flamingo and can highly recommend taking a trip as soon as possible!

 This Galapagos cruise review was written by an AdventureSmith Explorations crew member.
+The Letty is perfect for a full boat charter, read more about Galapagos yacht charters.
 Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.